rotheconrad/HeatSeq/README.md

 ### Mash

 This option takes the output from Mash.
 It alters the value range for hierarchical clustering and the heatmap to fit 0-1.
+Diagonals (self matches) should be 0's.

 Mash releases: https://github.com/marbl/Mash/releases
 Mash docs: https://mash.readthedocs.io/